 Volunteering is at the heart of everything we do to support and empower people who are vision impaired, Deaf, hard of hearing or Deafblind to live independent and full lives.
-Becoming a Sight for Surrey volunteer can be a rewarding way to reach out to people in your community and unlock your own potential.
+Becoming a volunteer can be a rewarding way to reach out to people in your community and unlock your own potential.

 Volunteering is rewarding

 If you speak to people who already volunteer they will tell you they do it because they love it.
 And that’s what we hope you will say if you volunteer for us too!

 Michael volunteers as a befriender.

 “My role is very rewarding – people are so pleased to receive a call.
 Sometimes they just want someone to listen to them, sometimes we have a chat, but we nearly always end up having a laugh.”

 - Volunteer Driver